telerik/winforms-docs/pivotgrid/save-and-load-layout/overview.md

 {{endregion}}

 >important This API should be used only if the data binding has been performed via the __DataSource__ property or using a __LocalSourceDataProvider__.
+The API also does not export custom aggregate functions.
 For SAAS cubes please refer to:
 * [Serialize AdomdDataProvider]({%slug winforms/pivotgrid/save-and-load-layout/serialize-adomddataprovider%})
 * [Serialize XmlaDataProvider]({%slug winforms/pivotgrid/save-and-load-layout/serialize-xmladataprovider%})
 >